SumanRoy004/gen-ai/README.md

 ## 4. Vision Assistant:
 ### Objective:
-  This is a python application that allows you to detect the every articles in an image.
+  This is a python application that allows us to detect the every articles in an image.
 ### How It Works:
 ![image](https://github.com/user-attachments/assets/6df16b92-a781-43e6-8eb0-e1f259d9c01f)